Texas Election SourceYour authoritative source for Lone Star State election news, voter trends & political analysis

 New subscriptions are not being offered at this time.Thank you for visiting Texas Election Source.

-In the interactive tables below, you’ll find the latest lists of candidates who ran for state and federal office in Texas in 2018, including the most recent campaign finance results, cumulative campaign contributions and expenditures for the 2017-18 election cycle and pertinent information about each candidate, including key endorsements, campaign consultants and links to online presences.
+In the interactive tables below, you’ll find the latest lists of candidates running for state and federal office in Texas, including the most recent campaign finance results, cumulative campaign contributions and expenditures for the 2019-20 election cycle and pertinent information about each candidate, including key endorsements, campaign consultants and links to online presences.

-The constitutional executive branch statewide elected officials, one Railroad Commissioner, three Supreme Court justices and three judges of the Court of Criminal Appeals are up for election in 2018.
+One Railroad Commissioner, three Supreme Court justices and three judges of the Court of Criminal Appeals are up for election in 2020.

-15 members of the Texas Senate are up for election in 2018.
-The other 16 are up for election in 2020.
+Sixteen members of the Texas Senate are up for election in 2020.
+All 31 will be up for election in 2022 after redistricting.

 Texas House of Representatives